ministryofjustice/laa-apply-for-legal-aid/README.md

 webhint (https://webhint.io/) is used to check if pages are accessible.

+Run `rake webhint:generate_reports`.
+This will

+- delete any existing files from previous runs
-- Run `SAVE_PAGES=true bin/rails cucumber` to run the feature tests and save all pages to `tmp/webhint_inputs`
+- execute `SAVE_PAGES=true bin/rails cucumber` to run the feature tests and save all pages to `tmp/webhint_inputs`
-- Run `./bin/generate_webhint_reports.sh` to check these pages with webhint.
+- and the execute `./bin/generate_webhint_reports.sh` to check those pages with webhint.

-- The result will be printed as a JSON result and you can also find HTML reports in the `hint-report` folder.
+The result will be printed as a JSON result and you can also find HTML reports in the `hint-report` folder.

 ## Deployment